-Jumbo loans have their own internal language and being introduced to new terms you’ve perhaps not used much before, if at all.
+Jumbo loans have their own internal language and are being introduced to new terms you’ve perhaps not used much before, if at all.
 Yet it doesn’t have to be that way.
 In fact, financing a home with a jumbo loan in St. Louis is much like any other type of home loan.

 In recent years, jumbo mortgage options have evolved and expanded beyond the common “fix rate-20 percent-down” programs.
 While many lenders still require at least 20 percent down, there are new low down payment options allowing you to keep more of your money in your pocket.

-Jumbo loans will typically require a credit score of 680 but may go lower for home buyers that have a greater down payment.
+Jumbo loans will typically require a credit score of 680 but may go lower for home buyers that have a greater down payment above 10%.
 For those borrowers searching for the lowest interest rate available, they can expect to have at least a 20-25 percent down payment with 740+ credit scores.
 However, real estate isn’t the most liquid investment and more buyers today are seeking to leverage low mortgage rates for the term of their loan.

 For those who want to put less than 20 percent down, there are programs available with a 10 and even 5% down payment.
 With a 10 percent down payment, there are three basic options- one single mortgage with mortgage insurance, one without mortgage insurance and an 80-10-10 loan.
-Most lenders today require mortgage insurance when the mortgage is more than 80 percent of the value of the property financed.
+Most lenders and banks today require mortgage insurance when the mortgage is more than 80 percent of the value of the property financed.
 This monthly mortgage insurance premium is in addition to the amount for principal and interest, taxes and insurance.